Welcome to Denton Medical Practice Website.

 We are open from 08:00 am to 06:00 pm Monday to Fridays.

-We also provide extended opening hours to allow patients to attend appointments outside of the normal working week and are open on Saturdays from 08:00 am to 11:30 am for pre-booked appointments only.
+We also provide extended opening hours to allow patients to attend appointments outside of the normal working times and are open on Tuesdays and Fridays from 07:00 am for pre-booked appointments.

 Denton Medical Practice is situated opposite Crownpoint North Shopping Park at 100 Ashton Road (A6017), Denton M34 3JE.